voxel51/fiftyone/docs/source/integrations/cvat.rst

 Annotating multiple fields
 --------------------------

-The `label_schema` argument allows you to define an annotation task for multiple fields at once:
+The `label_schema` argument allows you to define an annotation task that involves multiple fields:

 .. code:: python
     :linenos: